Game Theoretic Analysis of Production-Management Effort Distribution in Organizational Networks: Maximizing the Productive Output of the Network

-Under the condition given by the second inequality of Equation (\ref{eq:admissible}), the Nash equilibrium is unique and is given by the above expression (recall Theorem~\ref{thm:exponential-sufficiency}).
+Under the condition given by the second inequality of \Cref{eq:admissible}, the Nash equilibrium is unique and is given by the above expression (recall \Cref{thm:exponential-sufficiency}).
 Hence, $\mathbf{x}$ is the unique Nash equilibrium of this game. \end{proof}

 Now it is straightforward to see that the stability of $\mathbf{x}^{\text{OPT}}$ is sufficient for PoA to be $1$.
 This is because now the $H$ that makes the $\mathbf{x}^{\text{OPT}}$ vector stable can be used as the reward sharing scheme, and for that $H$ the equilibrium effort profile will coincide with $\mathbf{x}^{\text{OPT}}$.
 In other words, the optimal effort vector can be supported in equilibrium by a suitable reward sharing scheme.
 Hence, the following lemma is immediate.